JoseMorenoSalgado/mercadopago/README.md

-## Enrolment in Moodle using Mercadopago payment gateway for paid courses ##
+## Enrolment in Moodle using MercadoPago Payment Gateway for Paid Courses ##

-This plugin helps admins and webmasters use mercadopago as the payment gateway.
+This plugin enables site administrators and webmasters to integrate MercadoPago as a payment gateway for paid courses.

-mercadopago.co is one of the most commonly used payment gateways in India offers considerable number of features unsupported by other payment gateways like Paypal.
-This plugin has all the settings for development as well as for production usage.
-Its easy to install, set up and effective.
+MercadoPago is one of the most widely used payment gateways in Latin America, offering a wide range of features not supported by other gateways like PayPal.
+This plugin includes all necessary settings for both development and production environments.
+It is easy to install, configure, and use effectively.

-## Supported Versions 4.0 4.1 4.2 4.3 4.4 4.5 ##
+## Supported Moodle Versions ##

-Installation Guidence :
+4.0, 4.1, 4.2, 4.3, 4.4, 4.5

+## Installation Guide ##

-Login to your moodle site as an “admin user” and follow the steps.
+To install the plugin, log in to your Moodle site as an administrator and follow these steps:

-1) Upload the zip package from Site administration > Plugins > Install plugins.
-Choose Plugin type 'Enrolment method (enrol)'.
-Upload the ZIP package, check the acknowledgement and install.
+1. Upload the ZIP package via **Site administration > Plugins > Install plugins**.
+Select the plugin type **'Enrolment method (enrol)'**, upload the ZIP file, acknowledge the prompts, and complete the installation.

-2) Go to Enrolments > Manage enrol plugins > Enable 'mercadopago' from list
+2. Navigate to **Enrolments > Manage enrol plugins** and enable **'mercadopago'** from the list.

-3) Click 'Settings' which will lead to the settings page of the plugin
+3. Click **'Settings'** to access the plugin configuration page.

-4) Provide merchant credentials for mercadopago, select the checkbox as per requirement.
-Save the settings.
+4. Enter your MercadoPago merchant credentials, adjust any required options, and save the settings.

-5) Select any course from course listing page.
+5. Choose a course from the course listing page.

-6) Go to Course administration > Users > Enrolment methods > Add method 'mercadopago' from the dropdown.
-Set 'Custom instance name', 'Enrol cost' etc and add the method.
-If require you may also set enrolment period.
+6. Go to **Course administration > Users > Enrolment methods**, add the **'mercadopago'** enrolment method from the dropdown, configure the custom instance name, enrolment cost, and other parameters as needed.
+You may also set an enrolment period if desired.

-This completes all the steps from the administrator end.
-Now registered users can login to the Moodle site and view the course after a successful payment.
+Once these steps are completed, users can log in to Moodle, make payments via MercadoPago, and access the paid courses upon successful payment.

 ## License ##

-Copyright (C) 2019 Jonathan E. López G.

-2019 Jonathan López <jonathan.lopez.garcia@gmail.com>
+Copyright (C) 2025 Jose Erasmo Moreno Salgado - Elearning Cloud

+2025 Jose Erasmo Moreno Salgado <soporte@elearningcloud.org>

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under
+the terms of the GNU General Public License as published by the Free Software
+Foundation, either version 3 of the License or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY
+WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A
+PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU General Public License along with
+this program.
 If not, see <http://www.gnu.org/licenses/>.